-Oryx Petroleum engaged NSAI, an independent qualified reserves evaluator, to prepare the NSAI Report, which evaluates the proved, the proved plus probable, and the proved plus probable plus possible reserves in the Ain Al Safra, Banan, Demir Dagh and Zey Gawra fields located in the Hawler license area in the Kurdistan Region, along with the contingent resources relating to the Hawler license area in the Kurdistan Region, and the prospective resources relating to Oryx Petroleum's interests in the Hawler license area in the Kurdistan Region and the AGC Central license area in the AGC as at December 31, 2018.
+Forza Petroleum engaged NSAI, an independent qualified reserves evaluator, to prepare the NSAI Report, which evaluates the proved, the proved plus probable, and the proved plus probable plus possible reserves in the Ain Al Safra, Banan, Demir Dagh and Zey Gawra fields located in the Hawler license area in the Kurdistan Region, along with the contingent resources relating to the Hawler license area in the Kurdistan Region, and the prospective resources relating to Forza Petroleum's interests in the Hawler license area in the Kurdistan Region as at December 31, 2020.
 The NSAI Report was prepared in accordance with the definitions and guidelines set out in the COGE Handbook and in compliance with the requirements of NI 51-101.
 Among other things, NI 51-101 establishes a regime of continuous disclosure for all oil and gas companies and standardizes reporting and disclosure requirements for upstream oil and gas companies that are reporting issuers.
 NI 51-101 requires reporting issuers to comply with the COGE Handbook, as may be amended from time to time.